windweed/ForDaFactory/Readme.md

 # Leetcode

-Try not to understand it, feel it.
+Don't try to understand it, feel it.

 ## List